...

 Voice OTP offers meaningful advantages for security-focused deployments, but product teams should weigh these against specific limitations before committing to a rollout.

-Advantages: Voice OTP works on any phone, including basic feature phones without internet access, making it more inclusive than app-based authenticators.
+Advantages: Voice OTP works on any phone, including basic feature phones without internet access, so it is more inclusive than app-based authenticators.
 It bypasses SMS congestion and carrier filtering issues that cause delivery failures during peak traffic.
-Furthermore, it eliminates SIM-swap and SS7 exposure entirely by operating on the voice channel.
+It also eliminates SIM-swap and SS7 exposure entirely by operating on the voice channel rather than the SMS infrastructure.

 Limitations: Users with hearing impairments face barriers with audio-only delivery, so organizations should offer an alternative authentication path.
 Voice recognition errors in noisy environments can occasionally cause failed deliveries.
-Additionally, voice OTP costs slightly more per transaction than SMS OTP at equivalent volumes, though FreJun’s bulk pricing reduces this gap significantly for enterprise deployments.
+Voice OTP also costs slightly more per transaction than SMS OTP at equivalent volumes, though FreJun’s volume-based pricing reduces this gap significantly for enterprise deployments.

 Voice OTP vs SMS OTP: Which Has Fewer Security Vulnerabilities?

 Both authentication methods carry distinct vulnerability profiles.
-Security architects should evaluate these against their specific threat model rather than treating either method as universally superior.
+Security architects should evaluate these against their specific threat model rather than treating either method as universally superior for every deployment context.

 Vulnerabilities in Voice OTP

 Voice OTP is not without weaknesses.
 Call hijacking, where an attacker redirects a call through VoIP infrastructure manipulation, represents a theoretical attack vector.
 Voice recognition errors in text-to-speech delivery can cause the user to mishear a digit, leading to failed authentication attempts.
-Additionally, users in areas with poor cellular voice coverage may experience delivery failures.
-These risks are manageable through redundant delivery infrastructure and retry logic, both of which FreJun’s platform handles automatically.
+Users in areas with poor cellular voice coverage may also experience delivery failures.
+These risks are manageable through redundant delivery infrastructure and retry logic, both of which FreJun’s platform handles automatically without requiring manual intervention.

 Security Risks in SMS OTP

-SMS OTP carries a broader and more actively exploited vulnerability surface.
+Compared to voice OTP, SMS exposes a wider and more actively targeted attack surface.
 SIM-swap fraud, SS7 interception, SMS-reading malware, and real-time phishing attacks all target the SMS channel specifically.
 The FBI reported that SIM-swapping complaints increased 400% between 2018 and 2022 (Source: FBI IC3 2022 Annual Report).
-Moreover, SMS delivery is subject to carrier filtering, which can delay or block OTP messages during high-traffic periods, creating both security gaps and poor user experience.
+SMS delivery is also subject to carrier filtering, which can delay or block OTP messages during high-traffic periods, creating both security gaps and poor user experience at the worst possible moment.

 How Do Voice OTP and SMS OTP Perform in Real-World Scenarios?